One of the greatest writers of our time weighs in on eating buttons and dispensing free condoms.

 I heard that you wish someone would ask you how much money you make.
 So how much money do you make?

-Is it weird having to be that self-aware, if you’re in that position of answering people’s questions about work you’ve written about yourself?
+Is it weird having to answer people’s questions about work you’ve written about yourself?

 Even if you heard a review was positive, you won’t read it?